-If you saw my interview with LEI in March, you know that I took liberties with General Eisenhower’s quote about plans and planning and applied it to value stream maps.
+If you saw my previous interview with LEI, you know that I took liberties with General Eisenhower’s quote about plans and planning and applied it to value stream maps.
 I also took a little poetic license because of course I do not believe that value stream maps are useless.
 Indeed, a well drawn map in John Shook’s words constitutes a story board that clearly and concisely documents how a value stream (or process or work flow) currently works AND how well it works—or doesn’t.

 Most organizations see only a small amount of the potential return to be gained from a value stream improvement effort built around a mapping exercise.
 Such an exercise can be a powerful organizational development tool as well as one for improving value-stream performance on quality, efficiency, and safety.
 However, before you embark on such an endeavor, here are 10 key things to keep in mind: